 Cosine similarity is another approach for measuring the similarity between documents.
 Cosine calculates the cosine of angle between two non-zero vectors to get the similarity.
 Cosine similarity has some benefits when compared to other measures such as Euclidean Distance.
 In Euclidean Distance, if one document has a word 5 times, and the other has it 100 times, the similarity would not be great, but under cosine similarity, there would still be a significant similarity figure.

-Problem Domain

-Here the problem this project aims to tackle will be explained in depth, including those affected by this issue, the ramifications of the problem, and the potential consequences of this project on those affected by the problem.

-Existing Work

-Here, there will be a description of related work, including the work by Vinod, the work by others approaching the same problem domain, and related work which doesn’t necessarily approach the exact same issue but touches on similar issues.Problem Domain

-Here the problem this project aims to tackle will be explained in depth, including those affected by this issue, the ramifications of the problem, and the potential consequences of this project on those affected by the problem.

-Legal Considerations

-Here the potential legal implications of this project will be discussed.

-Ethical Considerations

-Here the potential ethical implications of this project will be discussed.

-Social Considerations

-Here the potential social implications of this project will be discus

 Existing Work

 Graph Representations to Analyse Publications Connectivity in Childhood Obesity Interventions